Atte-A/hh-backend-resepti/README.md

 ### Ingredients & Tags System
 - Manage ingredients and tags independently
 - Associate multiple ingredients and tags with recipes
-- Many-tomany relationships implemented using JPA/Hibernate
+- Many-to-many relationships implemented using JPA/Hibernate

 ### Validation & Error Handling
 - Bean Validation used for form validation